samjones00/docs/docs/_documentation/templates-corefx.md

     $ dotnet tool install --global web

-    $ web new web-corefx AcmeNetFx
+    $ x new web-corefx AcmeNetFx

 Which can then be opened in your preferred VS.NET or Project Rider C# IDE.